CSCI 159 Midterm and Final Exam Info/Prep

 Here is a sample cheat sheet, you're welcome to use this one or expand on it.
 I did cram a lot in, but no promises it has everything you'll want on it :)

-In addition, by now you should all have received an email from the Registrar's office outlining rules for writing exams in the gym.
+In addition, prior to the exam you should all receive an email from the Registrar's office outlining rules for writing exams in the gym.
 Some of the key points in that include: Questions and content

 The final exam will consist of a variety of question forms, generally chosen from formats similar to: